special-force-analytic/special-force-analytic.github.io/analyses.md

 <br>

-### 3.3 What product should be recommend in different region? (normalised to the number of customer)
+### 3.3 What product should be recommend (is more popular) in different region? (normalised to the number of customer)
-By including `olist_products_dataset` dataset in the existing geo-location analytics, we can explore what product is more preferred in regional level.
+By including `olist_products_dataset` dataset, we can explore what product is more preferred in different region.
-It is clear that although big cities like Sao Paolo and Rio have more order than the other regions, preference of product for customer (in states level) can be varied and may not conform the high-demand.
+It is clear that although big cities like Sao Paolo and Rio have more order than the other areas, preference of the product for customer can be varied and may not conform the high-demand or the high number of population living in that region.

 {% include product_ratio_state.html %}

 ## 4. Review Analysis
 We could also extract insightful information from text data using the customer reviews data from `olist_order_reviews_dataset`.
-In the following table, reviews interm of rating and comment corresponding to orders are given.
+Within the dataset, reviews in form of rating and comment corresponding to orders are given.
 <br>
-First, we analyzed the overall proportion of the review rating.
-Here, we selected 41,753 reviews with non-empty review comments out of 100,000 all reviews for the analysis.
-We observed that around half of the reviews got the excellent rating score of 5.
-On the other hand, the bad rating score of less than or equal to 2 accounts for around 25% of all reviews.
+We are able to analyze the overall proportion of the review rating.
+Here, out of 100,000 all reviews, about 41.57% are the reviews with comments.
+We observe that around half of those reviews receive rating score of 5 or excellent.
+On the other hand, the bad rating score of less than or equal to 2 accounts for around 25%.

 ![](img/review_bar.png)

 <br>
-Next, we analyzed the tone of language used for different review rating scores.
+We also can analyze the tone of language used for different review rating scores.
 We used word cloud as our tool of analysis here where frequently appearing words are represented by larger fonts in the cloud.
-By visualizing the tone of language in customer review comments could lead to insight about what customers like or do not like about particular services or products.
+By visualizing the language tone in customer review comments can lead to insight about what customers like or do not like over particular services or products.
 <br>
 Word cloud of review rating of 1.